cms-patatrack/patatrack-website/wiki/cuda_training_dpg_12_2019_part3.md

 ```

 ### create and run workflows
-cd to your home directory or create a working directory somewhere (not afs....)
+cd to your home directory or create a working directory somewhere (better not afs....)
    - discorver the available GPU workflows
    - generate the config files for a "2021 mc"
    - avoid to run it
    - modify the reconstruction step to read the input file from eos and add a TimingService to print each module that is run
+   - run it
-   - modify it removing any superfluous (output) module so that it loads a minimal number of modules and runs up to the GPU RecHitProducer  (tip: use the AsciiOutputModule)
+   - modify it removing any superfluous (output) module so that it loads a minimal number of modules and runs up to the GPU RecHitProducer  (tip: use the AsciiOutputModule (or add an Analyzer))

 ### exercise 1 : analyze TrackingRecHit On GPU